SovietCoffe404/Hack-Pad-V2-HC-project/firmware/README.md

 5. Open the Serial Monitor (115200 baud) and try sending `PING` — it should reply `OK HACKPAD v2`.

-## Pairing over Bluetooth
+## Pairing by Bluetooth

 1. With the firmware running, open the Bluetooth settings on your PC/phone and look for a device named **"HACK-PAD"**.
 2. Pair it like any Bluetooth device.
-3. The dot in the top-right corner of the screen turns **green** when there's an active connection, and gray when there's not.
+3. Once paired the top-right corner should be green, if it doesn't try to connect again.
-4. Once paired, the 4 keys send their macros over Bluetooth (it still works for reconfiguring from `pc_app/`, in parallel).
+4. The 4 keys send their macros over Bluetooth (it still works for reconfiguring from `pc_app/`, in parallel).

 ## Serial protocol (USB, 115200 baud, plain text `\n`)